-Peruvian Chicken, spiced with cumin and paprika, is served with a crisp arugula-corn salad and a green sauce.
-It’s packed with flavor and sure to be a family favorite!
+This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

 - Chicken: Pound chicken to make sure it’s even thickness so it cooks evenly.